-Basic operations are straightforward, with just about everything working as you would expect.
+Basic operations in foobar2000 are straightforward, with just about everything working as you would expect.
 Point the program at your music folder and it'll build your library automatically.
 Then you can drag and drop files to play them, open individual files or folders, view tags and audio information, manage playlists and more.

 4. GOM Player

 A very capable free media player with advanced features including bookmarking and looping